BB1464/CascardiaRConf2022/README.md

 ## Presenter

-Oluwafemi Oyedele is holds a master Degree in Agrometeorology from the University of Ibadan, Nigeria, and he is currently a research fellow at the International Institute of Tropical Agriculture and he is a data enthusiast.
+\*\*Oluwafemi Oyedele\*\* holds a master Degree in Agrometeorology from the University of Ibadan, Nigeria, and he is currently a research fellow at the International Institute of Tropical Agriculture and he is a data enthusiast.

+The slides can be accesss here \[https://bb1464.github.io/CascardiaRConf2022/\]

 ------------------------------------------------------------------------